m-horsch/m-horsch.github.io/_posts/2023-08-23-SearchSpace.md

 ![The 2x2 state space reorganized into a tree structure. ](/TImages/2x2_PathLengthPrunedTree.png)

 This organization is called a *tree* in computer science, and it has the property that each state points to at most one other state, though each state may have several states pointing to it.
 A tree diagram shows hierarchy, and in this case, it shows common paths from states to the goal state.
 And if you're a little confused about the name, yes, computer science typically draws trees upside down.
 In this case the goal state is called the *root*, and the branches are below the root.
-It's an arbitrary choice, but makes drawing tree-diagrams a little easier: start at the top of the page, and work downwartds as far as you need to go.
+It's an arbitrary choice, but makes drawing tree-diagrams a little easier: start at the top of the page, and work downwards as far as you need to go.

 Now, let's remove those labels, and return to a diagram where the states are shown explicitly.